gtmize/newproject/README.md

 # newproject
 test new proj
-that's all I have to say
+that's all I have to say sometimes